Frequently Asked Questions

 In addition to clinical activities, what other things will I be involved in?

-In addition to clinical activities in the primary and secondary rotations, Residents are required to completed a program evaluation project, participate in a hospital committee, supervise a student, deliver a Grand Rounds presentation, and attend seminars.
+In addition to clinical activities in the primary and secondary rotations, Residents are required to complete an evaluation research project, participate in a hospital committee, supervise a student, deliver a Grand Rounds presentation, and attend seminars.

 Are there opportunities to engage in research projects during my residency year?

-Aside from the program evaluation project, there are no research-oriented core requirements in The Royal’s residency program.
+Aside from the evaluation research project, there are no research-oriented core requirements in The Royal’s residency program.

 How many residents go on to work at The Royal after their residency year?